 Council Officers have assessed the development application under the relevant heads of consideration under Section 4.15 of the Environmental Planning and Assessment Act 1979.
-A copy of the Section 4.15 Assessment is provided in Attachment A. The result of the assessment is that staff recommend that development consent be granted to the proposed development subject to recommended conditions provided in Attachment B.
+A copy of the Section 4.15 Assessment is provided in Attachment A. The conclusion of staff is that the proposed development application would not comply with relevant requirements of the Muswellbrook LEP 2009 and therefore Council is unable to approve the proposed development.

-Key considerations and findings of the section 4.15 assessment include:
+Key findings of the section 4.15 assessment include: